Tornado Druid Endgame Build Guide

 - Besides Retaliation and Stormchaser's, the Human variant of Tornado Druid lacks impactful aspects.

-- Make sure to take advantage of Inner Calm and Conceited via Earthen Bulwark, Poise and Blackmailer's Sabotage to optimize your damage output.
+- Take advantage of Inner Calm and Conceited via Earthen Bulwark's extended duration, Poise and Bottled Wind to optimize your damage output.

 - Early on you might struggle with Tornado's Spirit costs.
-To optimize your performance, ensure your gear is equipped with Spirit per second affixes and select Gift of the Stag and Energize as your Boons.
+To optimize your performance, ensure you have equipped Reactive Ooze and Gift of the Stag.

-- Additionally, leverage Resource Cost Reduction and Imprint Resource Aspects, such as Umbral's, for their Spirit generation.
+- Additionally, leverage Resource Cost Reduction, and Imprint Resource Aspects (such as Umbral's and Vocalized Empowerment) for their Spirit generation.

-- At the start of your journey prioritize your resources.
-Imprint sparingly, don't exhaust your on resources rerolling perfect gear as it is very likely to get replaced later on.
+- At the start of your journey prioritize your material resources.
+Imprint sparingly, don't exhaust your resources on rerolling perfect gear as it is very likely to get replaced later on.

-- Focus on the major power increases from Paragons and Glyphs until you begin collecting Uniques.
+- Focus on the major power increases from Paragon and Glyphs until you begin collecting Uniques.

 - Upon reaching Thunderstruck in your Paragon Board, be mindful of your Damage to Close and Damage to Distant bonus.

-- The target for this stat is 300%, and your personal value will depend on the nodes taken on this board and your socketed Outmatch Glyph level.
+- The target for this stat is 300%, and your personal value will depend on Damage to Close rolls on your gear, the Magic Nodes taken on this board, and your socketed Outmatch Glyph level.

 The goal here is to progress through the Torment difficulties as you unlock Ancestrals, Paragon points, all Legendary Aspects, Temper mods and the most important Uniques to pilot this build.
 Some Legendary Aspects are used temporarily to fill slots that may be replaced with more Unique items later on.